dwayne902642323/Revit-Addin-Space-Property-Populator/README.md

-# 🏗️ SpacePopulator – Revit Add-In for Standards-Compliant Space Parameter Automation
-## 🔧 What Is It?
+🏗️ SpacePopulator (beta) – Revit Add-In for Standards-Compliant Space Parameter Automation 🔧 What Is It?

 **SpacePopulator** is a C# Revit API add-in that automatically populates space-level parameters in a Revit model based on official engineering standards.
 Designed for MEP engineers and BIM professionals, this tool injects validated design-intent data — airflow rates, internal loads, temperature, humidity, and more — into every selected `Space` object using structured logic from: